jacob-ressler/line-intersection-finder/README.md

 ![lineintersectionfinder](https://user-images.githubusercontent.com/37934912/54873765-316a1a80-4db4-11e9-9758-f757f6791b78.png)

 This is a simple Java Swing application to calculate and display the intersection of 2 lines.
-As it currently stands, the program can handles and differentiates between the following scenarios:
+As it currently stands, the program can handle and differentiate between the following scenarios:

 - Intersection of the 2 selected line segments
 - Intersection of the 2 lines outside of the selected segments